laurap81/StarTracer/README.md

 The code offers two features: (i) integrating a cluster orbits, which is based on the average position and motion of its cluster members and (ii) integrating orbits for individual stars (independent of cluster membership).
 Each method comes with different statistical sampling methods to estimate uncertainties for the orbit integration.
+Regarding the orbital integration, the code allows for customisation of the reference orbit (default is set to the LSR orbit).
+Additionally, users are able to choose any potential available at [galpy.potential](https://docs.galpy.org/en/v1.9.1/potential.html), including custom build potentials.

 - For cluster orbit integration:
-  - bootstrapping over the cluster members for an average cluster orbit integration
+  - [x] bootstrapping over the cluster members for an average cluster orbit integration
-  - methods to facilitate the calculation of averages and uncertainty estimation
+  - [x] methods to facilitate the calculation of averages and uncertainty estimation
   - [ ] _to be implemented_: sampling from a fit to the 6D cluster distribution

 - For stellar orbit integration:
-  - Monte Carlo-type sampling from a normal distribution based on measurement and measurement uncertainties
+  - [x] Monte Carlo-type sampling from a normal distribution based on measurement and measurement uncertainties
-  - again, methods to facilitate the calculation of averages and uncertainty estimation
+  - [x] again, methods to facilitate the calculation of averages and uncertainty estimation

 - For visualisation:
   - [ ] _to be implemented_: functions to visualise the resulting data (quick-check)